FarronF/limerick-council-meetings/meetings/2019/03/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th January 2019.md

 Council and the enclosed resolution relating to the undocumented in America and indicated

-his support for the resolution.---
+his support for the resolution.
+---
 CHIEF EXECUTIVE’S ORDERS:

 The Register of Orders made by the Chief Executive up to the date of the Meeting was